-- difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial; - delays in reaching or failure to reach agreement on acceptable terms with prospective clinical research organizations, or CROs, and trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - insufficient or inadequate supply or quantity of a product candidate for use in trials; - difficulties obtaining IRB or ethics committee approval to conduct a trial at a prospective site; - challenges recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including competition from other programs for the treatment of similar conditions; - severe or unexpected drug-related side effects experienced by patients in a clinical trial; - difficulty retaining patients who have initiated a clinical trial but may be prone to withdraw due to side effects from the therapy, lack of efficacy or personal issues; and - clinical holds imposed by the FDA.
+- difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial; - delays in reaching or failure to reach agreement on acceptable terms with prospective clinical research organizations ("CROs") trial sites and investigators, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs trial sites, and investigators; - insufficient or inadequate supply or quantity of a product candidate for use in trials; - difficulties obtaining IRB or ethics committee approval to conduct a trial at a prospective site; - challenges recruiting and enrolling patients to participate in clinical trials for a variety of reasons, including competition from other programs for the treatment of similar conditions; - severe or unexpected drug-related side effects experienced by patients in a clinical trial; - difficulty retaining patients who have initiated a clinical trial but may be prone to withdraw due to side effects from the therapy, lack of efficacy or personal issues; and - clinical holds

 Clinical trials may also be delayed as a result of ambiguous or negative interim results.
-In addition, clinical trials may be suspended or terminated by us, an IRB or ethics committee overseeing the clinical trial at a trial site (with respect to that site), the FDA or other regulatory authorities due to a number of factors, including:
+In addition, clinical trials may be suspended or terminated by us, a Data Safety Monitoring Board ("DSMB") or ethics committee overseeing the clinical trial at a trial site (with respect to that site), the FDA or other regulatory authorities due to a number of factors, including:

-- failure to conduct the clinical trial in accordance with regulatory requirements or the trial protocols; - observations during inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities that ultimately result in the imposition of a clinical hold;

-- unforeseen safety issues; or - lack of adequate funding to continue the trial.
+- failure to conduct the clinical trial in accordance with regulatory requirements or the trial protocols; - observations during inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities that ultimately result in the imposition of a clinical hold; - unforeseen safety issues; or - lack of adequate funding to continue the trial.

 In addition, failure to conduct the clinical trial in accordance with regulatory requirements or the trial protocols may also result in the inability to use the data to support product approval.
-For instance, the efficacy demonstrated by SPN-810 in its most recent Phase IIb study was not statistically significant for all efficacy measures for the study.
 Changes in regulatory requirements and guidance may occur, and we may need to amend clinical trial protocols to reflect these changes.
-Amendments may require us to resubmit our clinical trial protocols to institutional review boards or ethics committees for reexamination, which may impact the costs, timing or successful completion of a clinical trial.
+Amendments may require us to resubmit our clinical trial protocols to IRBs or ethics committees for reexamination, which may impact the costs, timing or successful completion of a clinical trial.
 In addition, many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates.
 If we experience delays in completion of, or if we terminate any of our clinical trials, our ability to obtain regulatory approval for our product candidates may be materially harmed, and our commercial prospects and ability to generate product revenues will be diminished.